Deep Multi-scale Convolutional Neural Network for Dynamic Scene Deblurring: Introduction

 First, we propose a multi-scale CNN that directly restores latent images without assuming any restricted blur kernel model.
+Especially, the multi-scale architecture is designed to mimic conventional coarse-to-fine optimization methods.
 Unlike other approaches, our method does not estimate explicit blur kernels.
 Accordingly, our method is free from artifacts that arise from kernel estimation errors.
-Especially, the multi-scale architecture is designed to mimic conventional coarse-to-fine optimization methods.
-Second, we train the proposed model with multi-scale loss that is appropriate for coarse-to-fine architecture, and enhances convergence greatly.
+Second, we train the proposed model with a multi-scale loss that is appropriate for coarse-to-fine architecture that enhances convergence greatly.
 In addition, we further improve the results by employing adversarial loss~\cite{goodfellow2014generative}.
 Third, we propose a new realistic blurry image dataset with ground truth sharp images.
 To obtain kernel model-free dataset for training, we employ the dataset acquisition method introduced in~\cite{kim2016dynamic}.
-As the blurring process can be modeled by the integration of sharp images during shutter time~\cite{kim2016dynamic,li2010generating,thkim:2015}, we captured a sequence of sharp frames of a dynamic scene with a high-speed camera, and averaged them to generate blurry image by considering gamma correction.
+As the blurring process can be modeled by the integration of sharp images during shutter time~\cite{kim2016dynamic,li2010generating,thkim:2015}, we captured a sequence of sharp frames of a dynamic scene with a high-speed camera and averaged them to generate a blurry image by considering gamma correction.

 By training with the proposed dataset and adding proper augmentation, our model can handle general local blur kernel implicitly.
 As the loss term optimizes the result to resemble the ground truth, it even restores occluded regions where blur kernel is extremely complex as shown in Fig.~\ref{fig_intro}.
-We trained our model with millions of pairs of image patches, and achieved significant improvements in dynamic scene deblurring.
+We trained our model with millions of pairs of image patches and achieved significant improvements in dynamic scene deblurring.
 Extensive experimental results demonstrate that the performance of the proposed method is far superior to those of the state-of-the-art dynamic scene deblurring methods in both qualitative and quantitative evaluations.